MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/authentication-and-authorization.md

 > [!NOTE]
 > The `IdentityResources` class supports all of the scopes defined in the OpenID Connect specification (openid, email, profile, telephone, and address).

 IdentityServer also supports defining custom identity resources.
-For more information, see [Defining custom identity resources](http://docs.identityserver.io/en/latest/topics/resources.html#defining-custom-identity-resources) in the IdentityServer documentation.
 For more information about the `IdentityResource` type, see [Identity Resource](https://identityserver4.readthedocs.io/en/latest/reference/identity_resource.html) in the IdentityServer 4 documentation.

 #### Configuring Clients